ponylang/action-testing/README.md

 -->

-This is a simple change
+This is a simple change.
+It had another.